Family Relationships Explained

 Your 5th Great Grandparents had siblings.
 Their siblings were your 4th Great Grandfathers aunts and uncles, and the children of the aunt and uncle were 1st cousins to your 4th Great Grandparents.

-Now this set of 1st cousins had This created another generation down.
+Now this set of 1st cousins had children which created another generation down.
 The line is horizontal.
 They are 2nd Cousins.

 This set of 2nd cousins had children.
 Another generation down.
 Horizontal line, 3rd Cousins.